almapro/persistence/mapping/README.md

 # Mapping tools

-Mapping tools are the most usefull tools to map the victim's network.
+These tools are the most usefull tools to map the victim's network.

 You can use: